deepset-ai/haystack-integrations/integrations/marqo-document-store.md

 ```
 ## Usage

-Once installed, you can start using your Marqo database with Haystack 2.0 by first starting a Marqo Docker container, and then initializing a `MarqoDocumentStore`
+Once installed, you can start using your Marqo database with Haystack 2.0.
+The `MarqoDocumentStore` is compatible with the open-source Marqo Docker container and with the Marqo managed cloud offering.

-### Starting a Marqo Docker Container
+### Getting Started Locally with the Marqo Docker Container

 #### For x86 machines
 ```bash